-Year-end is an important time in the tax world.
-It’s your last chance to make moves to improve your tax situation before you need to report in the new year.
+Year-end is an important time when it comes to minimizing your taxes.
+It's your last chance to make the moves you need to improve your tax situation before you need to report in the new year.

 The year 2022 has been quite a year.
 We started the year in a bear market.
 Throughout the year, most crypto valuations continued to drop.
 The Terra LUNA cryptocurrency, along with its TerraUSD stable coin, collapsed in May.
 The Celsius exchange collapsed in June.
 And FTX, the exchange led by Sam Bankman-Fried, collapsed in November.
 A “crypto contagion” then took hold causing interrelated firms like Alameda Research, Genesis Trading, and BlockFi to halt operations and seek bankruptcy protection.

-These massive collapses in the crypto industry have dried up new investment, scared retail traders, and removed billions of dollars of value from crypto wallets.
-And, many investors in these companies lost access to their cryptos, at least for now.
-People new to cryptos may think that this will all be resolved shortly, but maybe not.
+These massive collapses in the crypto industry have dried up new investments, scared retail traders, and removed billions of dollars of value from crypto wallets.
+And, many investors in these companies lost access to their cryptos and to their crypto transaction records.
+People new to cryptos may think this will all be resolved shortly, but maybe not.

 For comparison, after years of court proceedings for the MtGox crypto exchange collapse that occurred in 2014, their crypto claim review process is still underway.
 As of 2022, no payouts have yet been made.
 That’s eight years later, and we’re still waiting!

-All this is happening at the end of a year.
+All this activity is happening at the end of a calendar year.
 This has some crypto holders wondering what they should do, if anything, to improve their crypto tax liability for 2022, especially if they saw some gains earlier in the year.
 Once the year ends, it will be too late to make any substantial changes.
 Traders will simply need to report what occurred as best they can.

 If you have significant crypto losses, you can use a strategy called tax loss harvesting.
 This strategy isn’t just for crypto.
 It’s used in traditional financial markets as well.